More at rubyonrails.org:

 end

-This validation does not create a uniqueness constraint in the database, so it may happen that two different database connections create two records with the same value for a column that you intend to be unique.
-To avoid that, you must create a unique index on that column in your database.
+This validation does not create a uniqueness constraint in the database, so a scenario can occur whereby two different database connections create two records with the same value for a column that you intended to be unique.
+To avoid this, you must create a unique index on that column in your database.

 In order to add a uniqueness database constraint on your database, use the add_index statement in a migration and include the unique: true option.

-Should you wish to create a database constraint to prevent possible violations of a uniqueness validation using the :scope option, you must create a unique index on both columns in your database.
+If you are using the :scope option in your uniqueness validation, and you wish to create a database constraint to prevent possible violations of the uniqueness validation, you must create a unique index on both columns in your database.
 See the MySQL manual and the MariaDB manual for more details about multiple column indexes, or the PostgreSQL manual for examples of unique constraints that refer to a group of columns.

 There is also a :case_sensitive option that you can use to define whether the uniqueness constraint will be case sensitive, case insensitive, or if it should respect the default database collation.
 This option defaults to respecting the default database collation.